Prince Albert Tests Positive For Coronavirus, Continues Working From ‘Private Apartments’ Inside The Palace

 The 59-year-old is the head of the House of Habsburg-Lorraine.

-As for the royals based in the United Kingdom, Queen Elizabeth has relocated from Buckingham Palace to Windsor Castle, about 30 miles away from London.
-She had been holding audiences at Buckingham Palace and operating in relatively normal circumstances until Wednesday when the UK government advised its citizens to avoid gatherings with friends and family along with large gatherings and crowded places, such as pubs, clubs and theaters.
-This means that the annual springtime celebrations held by the Queen, including her famous garden parties, have either been canceled or postponed.
+As for the royals based in the United Kingdom, Queen Elizabeth II has relocated from Buckingham Palace to Windsor Castle, about 30 miles away from London.
+She had been holding audiences at Buckingham Palace and operating in relatively normal circumstances until Wednesday, when the U.K. government advised its citizens to avoid gatherings with friends and family along with large gatherings and crowded places, such as pubs, clubs, and theaters.
+This means that the annual springtime celebrations held by the queen, including her famous garden parties, have either been canceled or postponed indefinitely.